-The confidence of the indicator evaluation is considered to be high for all species in all assessment units, except for harbour seals in the Limfjord.
-The confidence is generally deemed high as many observations are available from all years in all the relevant assessment units, with no clear temporal or spatial bias.

-Annual surveys are carried out for all species and management units except for ringed seals in the Gulf of Riga and Estonian coastal waters.
-Here new methodology is underway since moulting counts on ice are not feasible under ice free conditions.
+Confidence of the indicator evaluation is considered to be high for all seal species regarding applicable assessment units, except for harbour seals in the Limfjord where the connectivity with the Wadden Sea seals is unknown.
+Similarly, confidence is not high regarding the evaluation that grey seals and the Kattegatnorthern Great Belt harbour seal unit was approaching carrying capacity.
+A longer series of data, particularly for the period abundances have plateaued, is needed for the confidence to increase.
+For the other management units, the confidence is generally deemed high as observations are available from all years in most relevant assessment units, with no clear temporal or spatial bias.
+Annual surveys are carried out for all species and management units except for ringed seals in the Archipelago Sea, Gulf of Finland, Gulf of Riga and Estonian coastal waters.
+Here new methodology is underway since moulting counts on ice are not feasible under currently regular ice free conditions during moulting time which prevail in most moulting seasons.
+However, confidence of the indicator evaluation is considered high also for this Southern management unit due to very small number of individuals in these areas.

-Compared to anticipated signals in the seal population trends, monitoring activities are currently carried out at a high spatial and temporal frequency.
+Monitoring activities are currently carried out at a high spatial and temporal frequency.
 Historical data on population sizes of seals in all management units are available.
-The main pressures affecting seals, such as by-catches, diminishing ice fields and effects of contaminants are well known on a qualitative level, but more work is needed to quantify those pressures.
+The main pressures affecting seals, such as hunting and by-catches, diminishing ice fields and effects of contaminants are well known on a qualitative level, but more work is needed to quantify those pressures.
 Dedicated studies are needed to quantify by-catches on a regular basis, and it is not known why the nutritive condition of Baltic grey seals shows a negative trend.
-Furthermore, the low fertility rate in ringed seals is not fully understood.
+Furthermore, the low population growth rate of ringed seals is not fully understood.

-Survey data is available for harbour seals in the Kattegat since 1979, 1972 in the Kalmarsund, 1990 in Southwestern Baltic, since 1988 for ringed seals in the Bothnian Bay and since 2000 for grey seals in the entire Baltic Sea.
-For grey seals there are data from Sweden also two decades before this time.
+Survey data is available for harbour seals in the Kattegat since 1979, 1972 in the Kalmarsund, 1990 in Southwestern Baltic, since 1988 for ringed seals in the Bothnian Bay and since 2003 for grey seals in the entire Baltic Sea.
+For grey seals there are also data from Sweden two decades before this time.
 Ringed seal data in the southern management unit is scarce.
-Sufficient data collected in the appropriate moulting periods coupled with the well-known population ecology processes, rates the confidence of the indicator evaluation as high.
-Although data is scarce in the southern management unit of ringed seals, this subpopulation is clearly below GES and hence the evaluation of the populations against the set GES boundaries is deemed to be reliable.
+Sufficient data collected in the appropriate moulting periods coupled with well-known population ecology processes, rates the confidence of the indicator evaluation as high.
+Although data are scarce in the southern management unit of ringed seals, this subpopulation is clearly below good status and hence the evaluation of the populations against the set threshold value is deemed to be reliable.